 CB Trauma Training

-CB Trauma Training teaches professional facilitators and therapists a unique approach to working with trauma through the lens of inner selves and their energies.
-Framing trauma work in the perspective of selves allows trauma memories to unfold in a uniquely safe environment.
+CB Trauma Training teaches a unique approach to seeing trauma through the lens of inner selves and their energies.

 A Training in Estonia